-3. Enter a valid IP address in the Start IP Address field and a higher IP address in the End IP Address field.

-The start and end addresses define the range of allowable IP addresses from which users can log in, including the start and end values.
-If you want to allow logins from a single IP address, enter the same address in both fields.

-The start and end IP addresses must be in an IPv4 range and include no more than 33,554,432 addresses (2^{25} , a /7 CIDR block).

-4. Optionally, enter a description for the range.
-For example, if you maintain multiple ranges, enter details about the part of your network that corresponds to this range.
+- 3. Enter a valid IP address in the Start IP Address field and a higher IP address in the End IP Address field. - The start and end addresses define the range of allowable IP addresses from which users can log in, including the start and end values.
+If you want to allow logins from a single IP address, enter the same address in both fields. - The start and end IP addresses must be in an IPv4 range and include no more than 33,554,432 addresses (225, a /7 CIDR block). - 4.
+Optionally, enter a description for the range.
+For example, if you maintain multiple ranges, enter details about the part of your network that corresponds to this range. - 5.
+Click Save. - Note: For organizations that were activated before December 2007, Salesforce automatically populated your organization's trusted IP address list in December 2007, when this feature was introduced.
+The IP addresses from which trusted users had already accessed Salesforce during the past six months were added.